Skip to main content Skip to main navigation Skip to footer content

 University of Minnesota

-In 1995 her book Ethnicity on Parade: Inventing Norwegian-American Identity through Celebration appeared.
-Her research interests include a study of women at the 1893 Columbian Exposition and an analysis of Irish-American and African-American domestic servants from the 1840s to the 1920s in relation to ethnicity and race in American culture.
-She is most currently working on a fictional history for children on the families who lived at Split Rock Lighthouse on Lake Superior from 1910-1940.
+In 1995, her book Ethnicity on Parade: Inventing Norwegian-American Identity through Celebration appeared.
+Her other publications include work on ethnic women and the suffrage movement; an analysis of Irish-American and African-American domestic servants from the 1840s to the 1920s in relation to ethnicity and race in American culture; and filmic representations of family and childhood pre-World War II.
+She is most currently working on a project about children of the families who lived at Split Rock Lighthouse on Lake Superior from 1910-1940 and the public history focused on these children at the Lighthouse Museum.

 American Studies 150 Introduction to American Studies